 Does Central Bank Tone Move Asset Prices?

 This paper shows that changes in the tone of central bank communication have a significant effect on asset prices.
 Tone captures how the central bank frames economic fundamentals and its monetary policy.
-When tone becomes more positive, stock prices increase, and more so for stocks with high systematic risk, whereas credit spreads and volatility risk premia decrease.
-These tone effects are robust to controlling for fundamentals, policy actions, and other features of central bank communication, which suggests that tone is a generic instrument of monetary policy that can affect risk premia embedded in asset prices.
+When tone becomes more positive, stock prices increase, whereas credit spreads and volatility risk premia decrease.
+These tone effects are robust to controlling for fundamentals, policy actions, and other features of central bank communication.
+Our results suggest that communication tone is a generic instrument of monetary policy, which affects asset prices through a risk-based channel.

 Keywords: monetary policy, central bank communication, textual analysis, risk premia, stock returns, volatility risk, credit spreads